amuhak/Macro/Unit 6/Foreign Exchange Market.md

 If Americans face inflation, Americans will want more European goods.
 The supply for the dollar increases (Dollar Depreciates).
 The demand for the Euro increases (Euro Appreciates).
 The Europeans will supply less Euros.
 So the supply for Euros decreases.
 ## Relative Interest Rate
 If American bonds increase in interest rate.
+The Americans will supply less Dollars and hence there will be a lower demand for Euros.
-The Europeans will demand more Do
+The Europeans will demand more Dollar so the will supply more Euros.